kevin-albert/awkserver/Readme.md

 # awkserver
 ## A minimal HTTP server that runs in `gawk`
 Uses TCP files provided by gawk to implement a basic server that responds to HTTP request, serves files, and routes requests to user defined functions.
-Create `routes.awk` like:
+Create `hello.awk` like:
 ```awk
 #
 # hello.awk